sensible-hq/sensible-docs/readme-sync/v0/welcome/overview/index.md

 Custom business forms
 ---

 Write SenseML queries to extract information from your custom business documents.
 If you can write basic SQL queries, you can write SenseML queries.
-SenseML shields you from the underlying complexities of PDFs
+SenseML shields you from the underlying complexities of PDFs.

 - [Getting started guide](doc:getting-started)